CyberGitLabs/security-writeups/Hack The Box Machines/Support.md

 ![diagram](../images/Support/Support_support_groups.png)

 So our user has *GenericAll* permission over the DC computer account, inherited through group membership.
 Thanks to this permission we can write the *msDS-AllowedToActOnBehalfOfOtherIdentity* of the DC computer object.
-Now i created a fake computer account using the privilege of our user:
+Now I created a fake computer account using the privilege of our user:

 ![diagram](../images/Support/Support_add_computer.png)

-Then, i used GenericAll to write msDS-AllowedToActOnBehalfOfOtherIdentity on the DC, pointing it to your fake computer:
+Then, I used GenericAll to write msDS-AllowedToActOnBehalfOfOtherIdentity on the DC, pointing it to your fake computer:

 ![diagram](../images/Support/Support_delegation.png)

-Then, i requested a kerberos TGS for the DC's Administrator, using the fake computer's credentials:
+Then, I requested a kerberos TGS for the DC's Administrator, using the fake computer's credentials:

 ![diagram](../images/Support/Support_TGS.png)